 The Ministry of Transport strictly regulated both the size of motorway shops, and what they could sell.
 Visitors could expect cigarettes, confectionery, maps, magazines, newspapers, books, records, cassettes, toys, pens, sunglasses, batteries, tissues, toothpaste, sanitary towels, medicine, cold drinks, ice cream and biscuits - but nothing else.

 The reason for the Ministry's concern was that motorway services were built on land which had been purchased using a Compulsory Purchase Order, on the basis that they were providing a vital facility.
-If it turned out that these places weren't just providing vital facilities but also profitable nice-to-haves, landowners could argue that they should have been offered more money for the land or that it shouldn't have been sold at all.
+If it turned out that these places weren't just providing vital facilities but also profitable nice-to-haves, landowners could argue that they should have been offered more money for the land or that their land shouldn't have been sold at all.

-Regulations were relaxed, and in 1992 the government stopped regulating motorway services directly.
 In 1998 a 5000 square foot (464 square metre) limit was placed on shopping areas.
 Despite this, Granada decided to market their services as "mini shopping centres", inviting a number of High Street brands to encourage people to spend money at their sites.
 Granada tried to argue that the floorspace limit could be doubled at services with two sides (this was not necessarily true), and that the limit was only a guide and could be breached.

 Other operators would introduce one or two lesser-known brand names, but all would maintain a generic newsagents with a generic name like Shop.